comeidone/PythonRep/readme.md

 # First Python project
-This is my first pyhon project
+This is my first pyhon project to test HTTP GET Method